HOW TO USE A DEMAT ACCOUNT

 If the Demat holdings need to be reconverted into their physical form, individuals can easily rematerialise their securities.
 A rematerialization request form (RRF) must be submitted to the concerned depository participant (DP) for such reconversion.

 Individual investors can identify any other person as a nominee at the time of opening Demat account.
 This ensures that in the case of the death of the account holder, all the holdings in the Demat account are transferred in favour of the nominee, thus avoiding a long, cumbersome procedure.

 Investors can invest in different financial products using a single Demat account.
 These instruments include bonds, mutual funds, exchange-traded funds, shares, and government securities.
-Investments in initial public offerings and systematic investment plans are also possible through a Demat account.
+Investments in initial public offerings (IPO) and systematic investment plans are also possible through a Demat accounts.

-Historically, tracking and monitoring all of one’s investments under different asset classes was tedious and difficult.
+Traditionally, tracking and monitoring of one’s investments under different asset classes was tedious and difficult process.
 With a Demat account, monitoring and tracking all investments is convenient because all details are available in a single location.
+Facilities like NSDL’s IDeAS allow the investors to view transactions and balances online.
+The process is extremely simple as all one needs to do is register once, either as Password User or Smart Card/e-Token User.
+Once this is done, users can track investments regularly by simply logging into the account.
 This allows the investor to determine the profit and loss he or she is making, which can help him or her make the right investment decisions.

-Account holders can receive periodic statements showing their current holdings.
-They can choose physical statements mailed to their registered address or electronic statements through email.
+Account holders can receive periodic statements reflecting their current holdings.
+They can choose physical statements mailed to their registered address or electronic statements to be sent via email.